-Even with greener ways to wrap gifts, you may still have a little post-unwrapping debris to clear away from your holiday celebrations.
+Even with sustainable holiday planning and greener ways to wrap gifts, you may still have a little post-unwrapping debris to clear away from your holiday celebrations.

-As you sort through odds and end gifts, ornaments that didn’t make the cut this year, and decide what to recycle and what to reuse… here are a few ideas to consider when it comes to some of the more obvious gift giving clutter most likely sitting in your home.
+As you sort through the odds and ends, ornaments that didn’t make the cut this year, and decide what to recycle and what to reuse… here’s how to tackle some of the more obvious gift giving clutter so can start with a more sustainable holiday next year.

-Recycle anything that isn’t coated with glitter or other treatments that may not make it recyclable.
+Recycle anything that isn’t coated with glitter or other embellishments.
 There’s always some gift wrap that wasn’t completely ripped to shreds so the big question is can any of it be salvaged?
-Even if it’s already a bit crinkled it can still be reused as a base for decorating the outside of future gifts.
+Even if it’s already a bit crinkled it can still be reused.
+Even Martha Stewart says it’s ok to iron and reuse last year’s wrapping paper!

 Cardboard boxes and other packing materials can be repurposed in several ways.